 August in Asheville—A Local’s Perspective

 These are confusing times.
-Yesterday, August 1st, I looked out my window to see a vagrant yellow blob, drifting across the lawn.
-I could scarcely believe it; it was a leaf.
-In fact, there were multiple.
+Yesterday, August first, I looked out my window to see a vagrant yellow blob, drifting across the lawn; turns out it was a leaf.
+In fact, there were multiple leaves.
 You know leaves: those things that grow and trees and then turn colors then fall off (usually in the fall).

 Yet it’s still summer, theoretically.
 Hence my confusion.
 On the upside, maybe the trees will change color early this year.
 Who knows what it’ll look like in two to three weeks.
 Or then again, maybe not.

-Confusing times, and unpredictable.
+Confusing times.
 If you’re visiting Asheville this August, I reckon you’re in need of some good old-fashioned local’s lore.
 Which is where I come in, with five of the best things to do in August in Asheville.

 If the weather holds, I say there’s no better way to spend your morning than hiking up an appetite at one of the Blue Ridge's beautiful mountain trails.
 If you’re a frequent reader here at Asheville Cottages, then you should know one of my favorite hikes is Craggy Gardens, offering three-hundred-and-sixty-degree views of the mountains at its peak.